cerebral-legacy/cerebral-website/app/markdown/signals.md

 }
 ```

-All signals has a `.sync()` method.
+All signals have a `.sync()` method.
 Use this with inputs to avoid glitches in UI.